-In FY 2015-16, the City will be submitting its second annual action plan as part of the newly adopted 5-year Consolidated Plan (2014-2019) that will incorporate the program goals and priorities projects.
+In FY 2015/16, the City will be submitting its second annual action plan as part of the newly adopted 5-year Consolidated Plan (2014-2019) that will incorporate the program goals and priorities projects.
 Staff will be soliciting input from the public and bring those ideas to City Council for review and approval to be submitted to HUD on or before May 17, 2015.
-Therefore, no programming or service accomplishments has been designated at this time.

-Service Accomplishments: 2012/13 Actual 2013/14 Actual 2014/15 Adjusted 2015/16 Projected Annually maintain 70% expenditure rate of funds on activities that serve LMI households and/or neighborhoods Neighborhood public infrastructure improvement 100% 100% 100% 100% projects completed in LMI census tracts - # of linear feet, square yards and/or square feet of sewer pipe, streets/sidewalks/curbs/driveway approaches/gutters and dome pads completed 728 LF 916.87 sq yds 168 sq ft pads 2,781 LF 3,381 sq yds 72 sq ft pads N/A unknown of first-time homebuyers provided down payment assistance 0 2 4 unknown of LMI owner-occupied units rehabilitated # of LMI rental-occupied units rehabilitated 0 n/a 0 n/a 5 2 unknown unknown of properties or land purchased for LMI Housing # of LMI households receiving Renter 0 0 3 unknown Affordability Assistance (deposit, 1st month's rent, utility, transportation, or child care) 8 35 70 unknown Efficiency and Effectiveness: Demonstrated compliance with HUD's monitoring of program reports, files, etc. Bi-annual program audit meets federal Satisfactory Satisfactory Satisfactory Satisfactory compliance standards Low and Moderate Income Yes Yes Yes Yes
+Service Accomplishments: 2012/13 Actual 2013/14 Actual 2014/15 Adjusted 2015/16 Projected Annually maintain 70% expenditure rate of funds on activities that serve LMI households and/or neighborhoods 100% 100% 100% 100% Neighborhood public infrastructure improvement projects completed in LMI census tracts - # of linear feet, square yards and/or square feet of 728 LF 2,781 LF sewer pipe, streets/sidewalks/curbs/driveway 916.87 sq yds 3,381 sq yds approaches/gutters and dome pads completed 168 sq ft pads 72 sq ft pads N/A unknown of first-time homebuyers provided down payment assistance 0 2 4 unknown of LMI owner-occupied units rehabilitated 0 0 5 unknown of LMI rental-occupied units rehabilitated n/a n/a 2 unknown of properties or land purchased for LMI Housing # of LMI households receiving Renter Affordability Assistance (deposit, 1 st month's rent, 0 0 3 unknown utility, transportation, or child care) 8 35 70 unknown Efficiency and Effectiveness: Demonstrated compliance with HUD's monitoring of program reports, files, etc. Bi-annual program audit meets federal Satisfactory Satisfactory Satisfactory Satisfactory compliance standards Low and Moderate Income Yes Yes Yes Yes